-• Stakeholder consultations The Commission actively engaged with interested partners and conducted a comprehensive online public consultation14 to gather detailed views relating to the future trade and economic relationship between the EU and New Zealand15.
+• Stakeholder consultations The Commission actively engaged with interested partners and conducted a comprehensive online public consultation15 to gather detailed views relating to the future trade and economic relationship between the EU and Australia16.
 The online public consultation was open from 11 March to 3 June 2016.
 It was launched on the website of the Directorate-General for Trade and was posted on 'EU Survey' (the Commission's on-line public consultations portal).
-Interested parties from within and outside the EU were invited to answer questions covering a wide range of themes on trade and investment between the EU and New Zealand.
+Interested parties from within and outside the EU were invited to answer questions covering a wide range of themes on trade and investment between the EU and Australia.
 The Commission received 108 replies from a wide range of respondents.
-A summary of the responses is included in the Impact Assessment Report and the individual responses were published unless the respondent has indicated otherwise. • Collection and use of expertise An external consultant was commissioned to carry out an ex-ante analysis on the potential impacts of envisaged scenarios for the FTA.
-14 http://trade.ec.europa.eu/consultations/index.cfm?consul_id=195 15 The public online consultation also covered the future trade and economic relationship between the EU and Australia The Commission has also been in contact with various interested parties who provided their views on specific market access and other trade barriers they face in their trade and investment relationship with New Zealand. • Impact assessments Though the scope of the impact assessment, covering trade, investment and other issues, was broader than the present Recommendation, its conclusions remain valid with respect to this Recommendation.
+A summary of the responses is included in the Impact Assessment Report and the individual responses were published unless the respondent has indicated otherwise.
+Collection and use of expertise http://trade.ec.europa.eu/consultations/index.cfm?consul_id=195 The public online consultation also covered the future trade and economic relationship between the EU and New Zealand An external consultant was commissioned to carry out an ex-ante analysis on the potential impacts of envisaged scenarios for the FTA.
+The Commission has also been in contact with various interested parties who provided their views on specific market access and other trade barriers they face in their trade and investment relationship with Australia. • Impact assessments Though the scope of the impact assessment, covering trade, investment and other issues, was broader than the present Recommendation, its conclusions remain valid with respect to this Recommendation.
 The Impact Assessment Report and its acompanying executive summary and the positive opinion with reservations of the Regulatory Scrutiny Board will be made public.
 In addition to the impact assessment, the potential economic, social, human rights and environmental impacts of the FTA will be examined in an independent Sustainability Impact Assessment, which will be carried out by external consultants.
-The Sustainability Impact Assessment will be carried out in parallel with the FTA negotiations and will rely on a wide-ranging consultation of interested parties, notably civil society.
-The Sustainability Impact Assessment will be finalised ahead of the initialling of the FTA and its findings will feed into the negotiating process. • Regulatory fitness and simplification SMEs should benefit from new business opportunities and see savings under the FTA due to liberalisation, enhanced legal framework, improved customs procedures, and increased regulatory transparency.
+The Sustainability Impact Assessment will be carried out in parallel with the FTA negotiations and will rely on a wideranging consultation of interested parties, notably civil society.
+The Sustainability Impact Assessment will be finalised ahead of the initialling of the FTA and its findings will feed into the negotiating process.
+Regulatory fitness and simplification SMEs should benefit from new business opportunities and see savings under the FTA due to liberalisation, enhanced legal framework, improved customs procedures, and increased regulatory transparency.
 The Impact Assessment Report contains detailed information on the potential impacts on stakeholders and economic sectors. • Fundamental rights The Impact Assessment Report addresses the issues of fundamental rights under social, environmental and human rights aspects.
 The FTA should contain a chapter on Trade and Sustainable Development in line with established EU policy.
 4. BUDGETARY IMPLICATIONS The FTA will have limited negative impact on the budget of the EU in the form of customs duties due to tariff liberalisation.
 Indirect positive impacts are expected in terms of increases in resources linked to value added tax and gross national income.
-5. OTHER ELEMENTS • Implementation plans and monitoring, evaluation and reporting arrangements In line with the commitment made in the 2015 'Trade for All' Communication, there will be an in-depth ex-post evaluation of the effects of the FTA to be concluded with New Zealand when it will have been in force for sufficient time to ensure availability of meaningful data.
+5. OTHER ELEMENTS • Implementation plans and monitoring, evaluation and reporting arrangements In line with the commitment made in the 2015 'Trade for All' Communication, there will be an in-depth ex-post evaluation of the effects of the FTA to be concluded with Australia when it will have been in force for sufficient time to ensure availability of meaningful data.
 The Impact Assessment Report contains detailed information on the envisaged monitoring and evaluation arrangements. • Explanatory documents (for directives) Not applicable.